ines-om/ines-om/README.md

 - ----

 - 🐍 I mainly code in Python.
-- 👩‍💻 Although, I'm currently learning js and SQL.
+- 👩‍💻 But, I'm currently learning js and SQL.
 - 🍉 As of now, I work as an intern at a social media startup.
 - 🎯 My work focuses on identifying and reaching out to new users!
-- 🤠 And bringing to the table new and interesting features.
+- 🙌 And bringing to the table interesting new features.